j-a-s-d/ubernim/docs/commands.md

 * **.requirable** *(since 0.2.2)*
 	- specifies if the current ubernim file can be required from other ubernim file
 	- values: yes/no (default: yes)
+	- note: the main file is not requirable by default and that can not be changed
 	- example: `.requirable no`

 See them working in the *coding* example.